The 30 Day Money Cleanse: A Step-by-Step Detox Program for Your Financial Health

 • Candy bar — :-(

 For example, I’d rank a dinner out with friends over a new shirt.
 Your list might not have ANY sad faces, and that’s totally fine.
-After all, why spend discretionary money on something you didn’t Really want?
+After all, why spend discretionary money on something you didn’t really want?

-Day 9: Emergency Fund Check Up
+Day 10: Emergency Fund Check Up

 Do you have 6 months of fixed living expenses in savings?
 Or 12 months if you’re really conservative?

-For example, if you spend $4000 a month on housing, insurance, groceries, and other fixed costs, that means maintaining an emergency fund of at least $24,000.
+For example, if you spend $4,000 a month on housing, insurance, groceries, and other fixed costs, that means maintaining an emergency fund of at least $24,000.

-If you don’t, make a plan to get there.
 Living on the brink of broke is no fun, so build yourself a little cushion.

-Day 10: Savings Interest Check Up
+Day 11: Savings Interest Check Up

 Is your emergency fund sitting in your checking account earning ridiculously low interest?
 Consider moving that cash to a higher interest savings account.